Biblical Moments with Frank King

 It appears that Judas was just, as we say, playing church.
 Even near the end of Jesus’ public ministry, the Bible reveals some troubling things about Judas.
 For one, he went to the religious leaders and promised to betray the Lord for money (Matthew 26:15).
 From that point on, he sought the opportunity to betray the Lord.

 But for Judas, all of the above amounted to nothing but religious activity.
 And that will get you know where with God.
-Judas' demise is a tragic reminder that mere religion is not enough.
+Judas’ demise is a tragic reminder of the futility of mere religion.

 According to the Bible, the devil put it in Judas’ heart to betray the Lord (John 13:2).
 But that wasn’t the only voice speaking to Judas.
 The Lord was speaking to him.
 He heard Jesus preach about hell and how terrible it was.
 He heard Jesus preach about the need to repent, and how to be saved.
 Judas saw Jesus rebuke and cast out devils, etc. Yes, Judas had many opportunities to be saved.

-The same is true for those who are lost today.
-There are several voices out there.
+The same is true for the lost today.
+Several voices are speaking to them.
 They include the voice of this world, the voice of the devil, the voice of our flesh, and the voice of the Lord.
 They are all trying to get our attention.
 One must choose to obey the voice of the Lord.

 Saturday Nov 12, 2022